 Voiced by: Jo Dow

-- The Alcoholic: Judging by the Stuart twins' remarks that he stinks of sherry; plus, during his cutscene in "Sign of the Times," he seems very eager to accept the twins' offer of a drink.
+- The Alcoholic: According to the Stuart twins, he frequently stinks of sherry; plus, during his cutscene in "Sign of the Times," he seems very eager to accept the twins' offer of a drink.

 - Became Their Own Antithesis: Gladstone always abhorred the idea of becoming an academic...